Best Survival Games 2025

 Raft is one of the best survival games that drops players in a never-ending ocean where they’ll have to deal with powerful currents and a deadly shark.

-Your vessel starts out small, consisting of just a few planks of wood that can be expanded using a metal hook tool to reel in junk and other debris.
+Your vessel starts out minuscule, consisting of just a few planks of wood that can be expanded using a metal hook tool to reel in junk and other flotsam.

-The game gives you the freedom to set your own goals and combine different materials to create furniture, tools, weapons, and power sources.
+The game provides you the liberty to set your own goals and combine different materials to create furniture, tools, weapons, and power sources.

 This results in a satisfying loop where players go back and forth between expanding bases, collecting resources, and striking the shark before it causes trouble.